matchRos/simulation_multirobots/README.md

 catkin build
 ```

-## 3. Usage
+## 2. Usage
-1.The simulation of multi manipulators can be started by:
+1.The simulation of multi manipulators in gazebo can be started by:
 ```
 roslaunch simu multi_panda.launch
 ```